filiphanes/websocket-overlays/README.md

 # TODO
 - more overlays
-- bootstrap js and css
 - remember controller config in browser session storage
 - public websocket server with public overlays
-- server implementation in nodejs